Neelp20/to_do_list/README.md

     All python code was ran through https://pep8ci.herokuapp.com/ validator and any warnings or errors were fixed.
 Code then validated successfully.

     ![Pep8ci](docs/testing/linter_validation.png)

+    ### Bugs and Fixes

+    Validation had to be added to ensure the latest date should show in the beginning of the list.

     ## Deployment